mict2000/scrapeitup/README.md

 # scrape-the-news

-Created in Week 18 of RCB.
+Created in Week 10 of UCBerkeley Extension Coding Bootcamp.
 Uses Cheerio to scrape news articles from a site and allows the user to make comments and delete them.
 Uses Mongoose to store comments and articles.

 ## Getting Started
 https://scrapeitup.herokuapp.com/